jensen/typr/README.md

 4. Submit a post request with the token.
 5. Handle post request, creating a cookie with the token.

-Since I need to make requests on the server with the authed user, I am creating a supabase client and providing the token.
+Since I need to make requests on the server with the authenticated user, I am creating a supabase client and providing the token.
 This is normally handled by the client library.

 Both Remix and supabase are early in development.
 Getting it to work was the goal.